alcarasj/react-native-base-app/README.md

 ## Installation
 This project requires Node to be installed on your machine.
 1. Install dependencies with `make install`.
-2. Start the Expo server with `make start`.
+2. Start the Expo server with `make dev`.

 ## Grunt
 Grunt CLI must be installed on your machine for linting with ESLint.